grant-m-nelson/hero-resources/README.md

-temp repository for hero stuff i'm working on
+Repository for my full menu calculator.
+More info on the deployed page [here](https://grant-m-nelson.github.io/hero-resources/index.html).